 Due to the ongoing COVID-19 pandemic, we have made the difficult decision to convert U-Con 2020 into a virtual convention and cancel our physical event for 2020.

-A number of us have been playing and running games online for some time, including tabletop RPGs, board games, miniatures, and card games.
+U-Con 2020 is going virtual.
+Instead of U-Con providing the gaming space, gamemasters will be responsible for providing “virtual table top” (VTT) link, a URL, or some other directions that take you to the online service on which the event will be held.
+Many of us have been playing and running games online for some time, including tabletop RPGs, board games, miniatures, and card games.
 Some gaming can be done through the same online video conferencing services you’d use for a work meeting or a class; other types of games make use of specialized sites which provide graphics, dice rolling, board game components to move around, etc.

 Hardware and Software

 In order to participate in virtual U-Con, you’re going to need a few things.
 You will need a computer with an internet connection, a microphone, speakers or headphones, and an optional video camera.